-On 29 September 2023 CFM advised unitholders it had made the strategic decision to cease to offer redemptions under the Limited Monthly Withdrawal Facility for a period of six months from 1 October 2023.
-On 4 March 2024 unitholders were advised the Limited Monthly Withdrawal Facility would not be offered until further notice.
+On 29 September 2023 CFM advised investors it had made the strategic decision to cease to offer redemptions under the Limited Monthly Withdrawal Facility for an initial period of six months from 1 October 2023.
+On 4 March 2024 investors were advised the Limited Monthly Withdrawal Facility would not be offered until further notice.
 Relevant Continuous Disclosure Notices are linked below: